6 Badass Content Writing Examples That Are Actually Useful

 Anyway… what do we write next?
 What content writing example do you want next, bud?

-Fuck it, let’s do the about page (even though I don’t have one lmfao got ’em).
+Let’s do the about page (even though I don’t have one lmfao got ’em).

-How to Write a Fucking About Page
+How to Write an About Page That Your Target Audience Will Devour

-What’s the point of a fucking about page?
+What’s the point of an about page?

 Not you.